jakebark/jakebark/README.md

 Security Consultant and pizza enthusiast at Amazon Web Services (AWS).

-I work for AWS, but my opinions (and terrible architecture decisions) are my own.
+I work for AWS, but my opinions (and terrible design decisions) are my own.

 ### aws-samples projects